myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 If you'd like to learn more, visit [X2Go's official documentation website](https://wiki.x2go.org/doku.php).

-In this article you [configured/set up/built/deployed][something].
+In this article you configured/set up/built/deployed something.
 Now you can....